-James Morgan is a queer performance artist and part-time dragon from Bridlington, East Yorkshire.
+James Morgan is a queer artist from Bridlington, East Yorkshire.
 His solo practice draws from his diverse experiences in contemporary dance, theatre, drag and live art.
+He also works freelance as a dancer, and has worked with choreographers such as Lola Maury, Eva Recacha, New Art Club, Janine Harrington and Seke Chimutengwende.

 He also regularly performs in cabaret contexts on stages such as Duckie (The RVT), The Marlborough Theatre (Brighton), Chelsea Theatre, Latitude Festival (Live Art Tent), TripSpace and The Shay Shay Show (Limewharf).
 He has organised several performance events, most recently: 'DRAG BEASTS', an evening of monstrous drag performances and films by Antonio de la Fe, Foxy and Husk and Eleanor Sikorski.
 And 'coz if your friends don't dance', a performance evening co-organised with Nina von der Werth at ASYLUM, 2nd March 2016.